CatalogueOfLife/backend/README.md

 ### colplus-api
 The main API with model classes.

-### colplus-cli
+### colplus-admin
-Command line tools including tools to normalize and load in Darin Core archives.
+Admin server which allows to load ACEF and Darwin Core Archive datasets, sync with the GBIF registry and more.

 ### colplus-common
 Shared common classes like utilities.